-3.1 Reverberation mapping : Forward modelling
+3.1 Reverberation mapping : forward modelling

-Successful forward models of the broad emission-line region must not only match the observed emission-line variations (amplitude and delay) about their mean level, but in addition, should also satisfy the necessary energy requirements for that line (Korista and Goad 2000; Kaspi and Netzer 1999; Horne, Korista and Goad 2003).
-While it is not the intent of this work to model the broad emission lines and their variability in NGC 5548 in detail, we have checked that the fiducial model geometry (integrated out to 100 light days) and LOC model emissivities predict a sum in the luminosities of Ly $\alpha \lambda$ 1216 Å and C IV λ 1549Å that match the average value from the 1993 HST monitoring campaign (Korista et al. 1995; Korista and Goad 2000).
+Successful forward models of the BLR must not only match the observed emission-line variations (amplitude and delay) about their mean level, but in addition, should also satisfy the necessary energy requirements for that line (Kaspi & Netzer 1999; Korista & Goad 2000; Horne, Korista & Goad 2003).
+While it is not the intent of this work to model the broad emission-lines and their variability in NGC 5548 in detail, we have checked that the fiducial model geometry (integrated out to 100 light-days) and LOC model emissivities predict a sum in the luminosities of Ly $\alpha \lambda$ 1216 Å and C IV λ 1549 Å that match the average value from the 1993 HST monitoring campaign (Korista et al. 1995; Korista & Goad 2000).

-3.2 The importance of F(r) to the emission line response
+3.2 The importance of F(r) to the emission-line response

 First, we investigate how differences in the radial surface emissivity distribution impact upon the model emission-line light-curves.
-We generate emission-line light-curves using power-law radial surface emissivity distributions $(F(r) \propto r^{\gamma})$, and power-law indices $\gamma = -2$ and $\gamma = -1$, equivalent to radial responsivity distributions of $\eta(r) = 1.0$ and $0.5 \forall r$ respectively, and a physically motivated model for the radial surface emissivity distribution for broad H β (Figure 1b, upper panel) constructed for an LOC model of the BLR in NGC 5548, and for which $0.35 < \eta(r) < 1.0$.
-These we compare with the observed 13 yr H β emission-line light-curve for NGC 5548.
+We generate emission-line light-curves using power-law radial surface emissivity distributions ($F(r) \propto r^{\gamma}$), and power-law indices $\gamma = -2$ and -1, equivalent to radial responsivity distributions of $\eta(r) = 1.0$ and $0.5 \forall r$, respectively, and a physically motivated model for the radial surface emissivity distribution for broad H β (Fig. 1b, upper panel) constructed for an LOC model of the BLR in NGC 5548, and for which $0.35 < \eta(r) < 1.0$.
+These we compare with the observed 13-yr H β emission-line light-curve for NGC 5548.
 For the power-law radial surface emissivity distributions we assume isotropic line emission.
-For the physically motivated model, we adopt a line radiation pattern that approximates the phases of the moon (e.g. O'Brien, Goad and Gondhalekar 1994), with the inward fraction equal to 80% of the total (e.g. Ferland et al. 1992; O'Brien, Goad, and Gondhalekar 1994).
-For a bowl-shaped geometry, differences in the adopted form of the emission-line anisotropy have little effect on the amplitude of the emission-line response (Goad and Korista 2014, their figure 17), and have a similarly small effect on the emission-line delays, for the range in line-of-sight inclination expected for type 1 AGN.
+For the physically motivated model, we adopt a line radiation pattern that approximates the phases of the moon (e.g. O'Brien et al. 1994), with the inward fraction equal to 80 per cent of the total (e.g. Ferland et al. 1992; O'Brien et al. 1994).
+For a bowl-shaped geometry, differences in the adopted form of the emission-line anisotropy have little effect on the amplitude of the emission-line response (fig. 17 in Paper I), and have a similarly small effect on the emission-line delays, for the range in line-ofsight inclination expected for type 1 AGN.

-Model emission-line light-curves are generated by driving the fiducial BLR model with our mock ionizing continuum, assuming a fully non-linear response in the line5 for a BLR with fixed inner and outer boundaries.
+Model emission-line light-curves are generated by driving the fiducial BLR model with our mock ionizing continuum, assuming